lksdnx/ndxtest/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have an idea that would make ``ndxtest`` better, please fork the repo and create a pull request.
+You can also simply open an [issue](https://github.com/lksdnx/ndxtest/issues) .
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch: `git checkout -b feature/AmazingFeature`
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes: `git commit -m 'Add some AmazingFeature'`
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch: `git push origin feature/AmazingFeature`
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>